Friday, April 3

 College postpones Comm.
 Days

 The School of Communications announced that Comm.
-Days, a two-day conference with speakers from around the country, is postponed until the fall semester. – Stephanie Purifoy, 4:34 p.m.
+Days, a two-day conference with speakers from around the country, is postponed until the fall semester. – Parker Purifoy, 4:34 p.m.

 OISA opens office for international students with questions